learn-co-curriculum/project-mode-ideas/README.md

 ### Media

-* Increase Your Twitter Following
+* Increase Users' Number of Followers on Twitter
   * Pretty much, you would be building a free version of [Refollow](http://re-follow.com/).
   * Based on content of a user's tweets and the people who already follow that user, this software would recommend other Twitter uses for the user to follow who would be more likely to follow back.
   * It would also suggest a list of users to unfollow because they're not following back.